XanderYoon/ML_Soccer_Predictions/docs/final.md

 * 61% accurate logistic regression trained on 4 player attribute feautres
 * 67% accurate random forest classifier trained on 10 betting odds features with optimized hyperparameters
 * 60% accurate random forest classifier trained on best 9 team attributes with optimized hyperparameters
+* 68% accurate neural network trained on top three betting odd providers
+* 65% accurate neural network when trained on overall rating difference with optimized hyperparameters
+* 65% accurate neural network when trained on overall potential difference with optimized hyperparameters

 ### Model Comparison
 On betting odds data, the logistic regression model outperformed all others, with a 70% accuracy.
 On all other features, a decision tree model reached a 69% accuracy, while a neural network model reached 67% accuracy, without much fine tuning.